scikit-allel/skallel-tensor/ROADMAP.md

 equivalent numpy vectorized code, and avoids memory allocation for intermediate results.

-### Pure functions layer
+### Avoid wrapper classes

 We have run into problems with the current `allel.model` architecture when used in a distributed computing environment, primarily because it makes extensive use of wrapper classes like `GenotypeArray`, but these don't have proper pickle/unpickle support.
 That could be fixed, but it would be simpler if there was a base layer of functionality that used only pure functions and did not involve any wrapper classes.
-This base layer would not be exposed to the regular user, but would be used internally to avoid any internal use of wrapper classes like `GenotypeArray`.

-### Unify and simplify wrapper classes

-Currently there are three sets of wrapper classes, one for numpy arrays (e.g., `GenotypeArray`), one for the legacy "chunked" computing approach (e.g., `GenotypeChunkedArray`), and one for dask (e.g., `GenotypeDaskArray`).

-Firstly, the "chunked" classes will get dropped completely, as these are no longer necessary given the maturity of dask.

-Secondly, the numpy and dask wrappers will be merged, so the user will just use e.g. the `GenotypeArray` class, which can wrap either a numpy or dask array as the underlying data container.

 ### Avoid cryptic errors